bitdancer/dinsd/doc/relational_python.rst

     >>> x
     <class 'dinsd.rel({'course_id': CID, 'name': str, 'student_id': SID})'>

-(Recall that extension types in Python are defined by classes.)
+(Recall that types in Python are defined by classes.)

-In Python, dictionaries are unordered, and the keys of a dictionary are a set (that is, no two keys may be equal), so this declaration fully satisfies the *TTM* requirement that the header of a relation be a set of pairs, in which order does not matter:
+In Python, dictionaries are unordered, and the keys of a dictionary are a set (that is, no two keys may be equal), so this declaration fully satisfies the *TTM* requirement that the header of a relation be a set of pairs in which order does not matter:

     >>> y = rel({'student_id': SID, 'course_id': CID, 'name': str})